s-r-e-e-r-a-j/IpShifter/README.md

 This will change the IP address every 120 seconds and will stop after 5 IP Address Change.
 If you enter`0`for infinite IP Address Change, the tool will continue running indefinitely.

 ## Stopping the Tool
 To stop the tool after starting it, simply press`Ctrl+C` in the terminal.
-If you are running the script with infinite rotations, this will halt the execution.
+If you are running the Tool with infinite IP Address Change, this will halt the execution.
 ## Uninstallation

  ```bash